jingjing05290/806FinalProject/index.md

 ### Conclusion
 <div style="text-align: justify;margin-bottom: 10px;">
-In summary, while New York City has made laudable progress in addressing lead contamination over the past few years, the journey toward full lead compliance still continues, especially as lead levels in drinking water have rebounded in recent years.
+In summary, while New York City has made laudable progress in addressing lead contamination over the past few years, the process of comprehensive lead compliance continues, especially as lead levels in drinking water have rebounded in recent years.
+In addition to maintaining pipes, informing residents about the correct handling of lead in tap water is also a measure to artificially reduce lead levels.
+For instance, lead that is in household plumbing can dissolve into water, particularly when the water has not been used for several hours, so residents with lead plumbing can run the water from their tap until it turns noticeably colder before drinking it.
 </div>

 ### Reference Link